agrawalaayushi/netlify-cms-editor-component-pill/README.md

 # netlify-cms-editor-component-pill

 This package provides a Pill component for [Netlify CMS](https://www.netlifycms.org/) editor widget ready to drop in your Netlify CMS projects.
 Pill displays a label which hold small amount of information.
-This plugin uses [gatsby-remark-pills](https://github.com/agrawalaayushi/gatsby-remark-pills) to power its pill shortcode transformations to corresponding html code.
+This plugin uses [gatsby-remark-pills](https://github.com/agrawalaayushi/gatsby-remark-pills) to power its pill shortcode transformations to its corresponding html code.

 ---